Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **Do Large Language Models know what humans know?;** Sean Trott et al
 - **Few-shot Language Coordination by Modeling Theory of Mind;** Hao Zhu et al
 - **Few-Shot Character Understanding in Movies as an Assessment to Meta-Learning of Theory-of-Mind;** Mo Yu et al
+- **Neural Theory-of-Mind?
+On the Limits of Social Intelligence in Large LMs;** Maarten Sap et al
+- **A Cognitive Evaluation of Instruction Generation Agents tl;dr They Need Better Theory-of-Mind Capabilities;** Lingjun Zhao et al
+- **MINDCRAFT: Theory of Mind Modeling for Situated Dialogue in Collaborative Tasks;** Cristian-Paul Bara et al
 - **TVSHOWGUESS: Character Comprehension in Stories as Speaker Guessing;** Yisi Sang et al
 - **Is the Brain Mechanism for Hierarchical Structure Building Universal Across Languages?
 An fMRI Study of Chinese and English;** Xiaohan Zhang et al
 - **TRAINING LANGUAGE MODELS FOR DEEPER UNDERSTANDING IMPROVES BRAIN ALIGNMENT;** Khai Loong Aw et al